South Bay Credit Union Data Breach Affects 7,479 People

 On January 7, 2025, South Bay Credit Union confirmed a data breach affecting 7,479 individuals in the United States.
 The breach was discovered after the organization detected suspicious activity in a single employee’s email account on November 18, 2024.
 Upon investigation, it was determined that an unauthorized individual had gained access to this email account, potentially exposing sensitive personal information.

 The compromised data may have included names, Social Security numbers, and financial account information.
-This incident impacted individuals across the country, with 2 affected in Maine and 7 in Massachusetts.
-South Bay Credit Union disclosed the breach to the Maine Attorney General’s office and the Massachusetts Attorney General’s office on May 14, 2025.
+This incident impacted individuals across the country, with 2 affected in Maine, 7 in Massachusetts, and 1 in New Hampshire.
+South Bay Credit Union disclosed the breach to the Maine Attorney General’s office, and Massachusetts Attorney General’s office on May 14, 2025.
+The breach was disclosed to the New Hampshire Attorney General's office on May 13, 2025.

 The breach was limited to the contents of the affected email account, and there is no evidence at this time that the information has been misused.
 Nevertheless, the exposure of personally identifiable information (PII) such as Social Security numbers and financial account details increases the risk of identity theft and fraud for those affected.